camunda/camunda-bpm-examples/usertask/task-form-generated/README.md

 ## How to use it?

-1. Checkout the prokject with Git
+1. Checkout the project with Git
 2. Build the project with maven
 3. Deploy the war file to a camunda BPM platform distribution
-4. Go the the Tasklist and start a process instance for the process named "Generated Forms Quickstart"
+4. Go to the Tasklist and start a process instance for the process named "Generated Forms Quickstart"

 [1]: docs/screenshot.png
 [2]: docs/screenshot-modeler.png